enfoldu/serverless-landing-page-app/README.md

 - sub.your_domain_name.com
 - www.your_domain_name.org

 You must have an email for the domain you use in order to accept the ACM certificate (SSL Cert).
-Amazon will you email you at all of these addresses to prove ownership of the domain:
+Amazon will email you at all of these addresses to prove ownership of the domain:

 - administrator@your_domain_name
 - hostmaster@your_domain_name